gtranter/fourier-synth/README.md

 This project is a standalone Web Component for generating waveforms and audio using Fourier synthesis.

+It was originally inspired by a Java Applet created by [Manfred Thole](https://thole.org/manfred/fourier/en_idx.html).

 <img alt="fourier-synth" src="src/components/fourier-synth/fourier-synth.png" width="400" />
 <br></br>